fuzzballb/UdacityRFlearningProject1/README.md

 ![alt text](https://github.com/fuzzballb/UdacityRFlearningProject1/blob/master/images/Eps_decay_0_995.PNG "Training with default epsilon decay")

 I figured that it didn't explore the random paths enough, because the Eps_decay was quite high, at 0.995.
-Meaning that the amound of randomness over time diminished quite fast, making the agent stick to what it already knows
+Meaning that the amount of randomness over time diminished quite fast, making the agent stick to what it already knows

 After changing the Eps_decay to 0.905 the initial "Average score" went up a lot faster, and almost reached 16.5 within 1300 episodes